Indeterminacy in concurrent computation

 Indeterminacy in concurrent computation is concerned with the effects of indeterminacy in concurrent computation.
 Computation is an area in which indeterminacy is becoming increasingly important because of the massive increase in concurrency due to networking and the advent of many-core computer architectures.
-These computer systems make use of arbiters which give rise to indeterminacy.
+These computer systems make use of arbiters which gives rise to indeterminacy.

 A supposed limitation of logic programming

 Patrick Hayes [1973] argued that the "usual sharp distinction that is made between the processes of computation and deduction, is misleading".
 Robert Kowalski developed the thesis that computation could be subsumed by deduction and quoted with approval "Computation is controlled deduction." which he attributed to Hayes in his 1988 paper on the early history of Prolog.
 Contrary to Kowalski and Hayes, Carl Hewitt claimed that logical deduction was incapable of carrying out concurrent computation in open systems.

-Hewitt [1985] and Agha [1991], and other published work argued that mathematical models of concurrency did not determine particular concurrent computations as follows: The Actor model makes use of arbitration (often in the form of notional arbiters) for determining which message is next in the arrival ordering of an Actor that is sent multiple messages concurrently.
+Hewitt [1985] and Agha [1991], and other published work argued that mathematical models of concurrency did not determine particular concurrent computations as follows: The Actor model makes use of arbitration (often in the form of notional arbiters) for determining which message is next in the arrival ordering of an Actor who is sent multiple messages concurrently.
 This introduces indeterminacy in the arrival order.
 Since the arrival orderings are indeterminate, they cannot be deduced from prior information by mathematical logic alone.
 Therefore, mathematical logic cannot implement concurrent computation in open systems.

 The authors claim that although mathematical logic cannot, in their view, implement general concurrency it can implement some special cases of concurrent computation, e.g., sequential computation and some kinds of parallel computing including the lambda calculus.

 Arrival order indeterminacy

 According to Hewitt, in concrete terms for Actor systems, typically we cannot observe the details by which the arrival order of messages for an Actor is determined.
 Attempting to do so affects the results and can even push the indeterminacy elsewhere. e.g., see metastability in electronics and arbiters.
 Instead of observing the internals of arbitration processes of Actor computations, we await outcomes.
 Indeterminacy in arbiters produces indeterminacy in Actors.
 The reason that we await outcomes is that we have no alternative because of indeterminacy.

 It is important to be clear about the basis for the published claim about the limitation of mathematical logic.
-It was not just that Actors could not in general be implemented in mathematical logic.
+It was not just that Actors could not, in general, be implemented in mathematical logic.
 The published claim was that because of the indeterminacy of the physical basis of the Actor model, that no kind of deductive mathematical logic could escape the limitation.
 This became important later when researchers attempted to extend Prolog (which had some basis in logic programming) to concurrent computation using message passing.
 (See the section below).

 What does the mathematical theory of Actors have to say about this?
 A closed system is defined to be one which does not communicate with the outside.
 Actor model theory provides the means to characterize all the possible computations of a closed Actor system using the Representation Theorem [Hewitt 2007] as follows: